wrist mechanics online course featured image

 Improper Setup and Alignment

-Setup and alignment are kind of the boring part of golf.
+Setup and alignment are the boring part of golf.
 You can work on these areas of the game for hours on end and still feel like you aren’t getting anywhere.

 The key is to use alignment sticks when you are practicing on the range.
-You have to start to create some visual aids for yourself that you can carry to the course.
+You have to start creating some visual aids for yourself that you can carry to the course.

 If your clubface is aimed to the right of the target and your body is aimed to the left, you’ll hit a poor shot.

-Make sure everything is aiming at the correct spot, trust your aim and your setup, and then make your swing.
+Ensure everything is aimed at the correct spot, trust your aim and setup, and then execute your swing.

 Even a perfect golf swing won’t work if your setup and alignment are incorrect.